Grohon/image-resizer/README.md

-Here’s a complete and polished `README.md` for your open-source project [Image Resizer Web App](https://imageresizer21.netlify.app/), including your attribution and clear explanations:
+Thanks for pointing that out!
+Here's a **corrected and cleaned-up version** of your `README.md` — properly formatted, with the extra backtick removed and section breaks cleanly aligned:

 ---